thewca/wca-regulations/wca-regulations-2012.md

   - A1a) The organisation team may enforce time limits for attempts and/or rounds.
     - A1a1) The default time limit per attempt is 10 minutes, though the organisation team may announce a higher/lower time limit.
     - A1a2) Cumulative time limits may be enforced (e.g. 3 attempts with a cumulative time limit of 20 minutes).
 The time elapsed in a DNF result counts towards the cumulative time limit.
     - A1a3) For each round, any time limits must be announced before the round starts, and should not be changed after it has begun.
-Changes must be made at the discretion of the WCA Delegate, who shall carefully consider the fairness of the change.
+Changes must be made at the discretion of the WCA Delegate, who must carefully consider the fairness of the change.
     - A1a4) The competitor must end each attempt within the time limit.
-If a competitor reaches the time limit for an attempt/round, the judge shall stop the attempt immediately and record the result as DNF.
+If a competitor reaches the time limit for an attempt/round, the judge stops the attempt immediately and record the result as DNF.
 Exception: Multiple Blindfolded Solving (see Regulation H1b1).
-    - A1a5) An attempt shall be considered to meet the time limit if and only if the original recorded time, before any time penalties are applied, is strictly less than the time limit.
+    - A1a5) An attempt is considered to meet the time limit if and only if the original recorded time, before any time penalties are applied, is strictly less than the time limit.
 Exception: Multiple Blindfolded Solving (see Regulation H1b1).
   - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used for timekeeping.
     - A1b1) Simultaneous use of a Stackmat timer is optional.
     - A1b2) If a time from the Stackmat timer is available, it is the original recorded time.
 Otherwise, the stopwatch time is the original recorded time.